moj3ve/repo-2/README.md

     Description:  NsBm0d  - a cydia repo template  <--

 #### 4. Your repo is ready.
 At this point your repo is basically ready to be added into Cydia.
 You can also visit your repo's homepage by going to `https://username.github.io/repo/`.
-It will come with 2 sample packages, Old Package and New Package.
+It will come with 2 sample packages, Nicon Package and NsB Package.
 Each of the packages have a link on this page pointing to their depictions.
 Next guide will show you how to assign and customize your depiction pages.

 ## Depiction pages for your packages